 “I’m sure I don’t.”

 Jint watches me watch her, and the silence draws out between us.
-I go back to wondering how many snaps and buckles it would take to get that outfit off of her.
+I go back to wondering how many snaps and buckles it would take to get that outfit off her.
 At least four.
 Five maybe.
 There’s some sort of buckle and zipper contraption in the back.
 I’d noticed it when I tossed her across the room.
 I’m not sure how many that adds to the count.
 Is it one buckle and one zipper, or a super buckle that counts as two?

 “Four,” she says.